Ruby Bones

 Ruby Bones are an American rock band from New Jersey.

 History

-Chris Fox is a former member of the New Brunswick, New Jersey band Boxed Wine, who are called "exuberant pop-rock."
-They released two singles, two EPs and a full length album.
-When Boxed Wine disbanded, Fox began by writing folk songs, and in 2015, he was joined by drummer James Janocha of the band Twin Berlin, and bassist FC Spies to reinterpret his compositions as rock anthems, which formed the indie rock group Ruby Bones.
-They are noted as being a "formidable pop-rock engine".
+Chris Fox is a former member of the New Brunswick, New Jersey band Boxed Wine.
+They released two singles, two EPs and a full-length album.
+When Boxed Wine disbanded, Fox began writing folk songs, and in 2015, he was joined by drummer James Janocha of the band Twin Berlin, and bassist FC Spies to reinterpret his compositions as rock anthems, which formed the indie rock group Ruby Bones.